beginner-corp/learn.begin.com/src/md/basic/backend/forms.md

 }
 ```

 GitHub has an amazing API.
-This method will write a new markdown document into our `src/md` folder on Github.
+This method will write a new markdown document into our `src/md` folder on GitHub.

 ---